 Planning your night of terror

-Halloween is becoming bigger and spookier every year in Singapore, with plenty of people getting into the ‘spirit’ of things.
+Halloween is becoming bigger and spookier every year, with plenty of people getting into the ‘spirit’ of things.
 However, not all types of housing or suburbs are created equal when it comes to trick or treating.
 It’s best to plan your route in advance to maximise the chance that your little scary skeletons will be greeted with a smile and a handful of candy.
 Here’s a few tips:

 - Select a ‘hood packed with low-rise condos and cluster houses.
-Mega-apartments are harder to traverse and halloween-friendly homes could be floors apart.
+Mega-apartments are harder to traverse and Halloween-friendly homes could be floors apart.

 - If you’d like to roam closer to home, keep an eye out in the lead-up to the big day and zone in on streets with homes displaying grinning jack-o-lanterns and spindly spiders on cobwebs.